 - Simple Trade Permits, Residential and Non-Residential, including but not limited to: main panel replacements, water heater replacements, HVAC units, Reroofs, etc. These permits (except for non-residential reroofs) can be auto issued only to account holders who are appropriately licensed through the California State Licensing Board (CSLB) and have a current Business Tax Certificate with the City of Santa Rosa.

 The City has an adopted fee schedule which is subject to revisions on January 1 and July 1 of each year.
 Please determine your application fees by viewing the Fee Schedule and be prepared to make the necessary payment following application submittal.

-Once the building plans are reviewed and approved, applicants will be contacted with instruction on how to pay all remaining fees, and sign additional documents required at time of issuance (e.g., Worker’s Compensation Declaration Form(s)).
+Once the building plans are reviewed and approved, applicants will be contacted with instruction on how to pay all remaining fees (view instructions on how to pay here), and sign additional documents required at time of issuance (e.g., Worker’s Compensation Declaration Form(s)).
 Contractors working in the city limits are required to have an active City of Santa Rosa Business License.
 Some projects have conditions of approval that must be satisfied prior to issuance of the building permit (e.g., encroachment permit, right-of-way dedications, etc).
 Please complete all required conditions of approval and pay all fees prior to notifying the City team that you are ready for issuance.